 Traveling around the US is still difficult, especially in cities as big as Chicago.
 If you’re a group of Chicago locals needing a day out of the house, there are plenty of safe ways to explore the city.
 Infinity Transportation is your go-to transportation service for groups planning a safe adventure.
 You can rent a vehicle with a spacious interior and thorough sanitization procedure so your group can travel in comfort and safety around Chicago.
 You’ll have a professional charter vehicle driver to take care of your transportation all day for a smooth ride around the Windy City.
 Whether you need a charter vehicle rental for your community organization outing or a bus for a family trip, Infinity Transportation can help.

 Along with providing safe transportation, we’ve also got you covered on deciding where you should go in Chicago.
-Check out a few of our ideas on where you can spend the day with your group, and then give us a call anytime at 847-297-1110 to rent your vehicle.
+Check out a few of our ideas on where you can spend the day with your group, and then contact us at anytime to rent your vehicle.

 Many museums across Chicago are reopened at 25% capacity with timed entry tickets and new safety protocols.
 The Art Institute of Chicago, Museum of Science and Industry Chicago, and Field Museum are offering tickets by reservation to keep capacity low.
 Limited guest capacity will give pods of travelers all the room needed to safely explore the museums.
 Be sure to check each museum’s new visitation policy before reserving your tickets.